Diminished Ovarian Reserve - Egg Donation Success Stories

 Fortunately, egg donation is very well regulated by law.
 In most countries the donation process, while anonymous, requires clinic to match donors and patients using phenotype characteristics (that is, hair and eye colour, race, height, weight etc.), while in some countries additional information may be disclosed, such as education and character traits.
 Because of that, the child is guaranteed to resemble the parents as much as possible.
 Donors are also screened for any genetic predisposition towards or carrier markers of genetic diseases; if they are found to be the carrier of any illness which could endanger either the mother or the child, they are disqualified from the donation process.
 Egg donation patients are also often offered psychological counselling which helps them fully understand the implications of the process.

 The screening process deserves to be touched upon in more detail.
-As prof. Papanikolaous explains, the current tests according to egg donation guidelines aren’t adequate, as family histories of donors are often inaccurate.
+As Professor Papanikolaous argues, the current tests according to egg donation guidelines aren’t adequate, as family histories of donors are often inaccurate.
 Genetic carrier screening is the first step in addressing that issue, allowing clinics to determine if the donor is a carrier of congenital deafness, heart defects and other diseases.
 However, it needs to be stressed that everyone is a carrier of at least five genetic mutations – in the future, as full genetic mapping and screening becomes the norm, it will be readily apparent that “perfect donors” don’t actually exist.

 When considering egg donation, choosing a reputable clinic should be the priority.
-Prof. Papanikolaous points out several aspects which patients need to make special notice of when choosing a clinic.
-First of all, the clinic should only recruit donors with a proven fertility record; that does not only mean the donor already had children or donated eggs which resulted in children, but also that they are psychologically stable and that they can deal with the responsibility.
+Professor Papanikolaous points out several aspects which patients need to make special notice of when choosing a clinic.
+First of all, the clinic should only recruit donors with a proven fertility record; that does not only mean the donor has already had children or donated eggs which resulted in children, but also that they are psychologically stable and that they can deal with the responsibility.

 Second of all, the clinic should focus on quality, rather than quantity, in their stimulation treatments – although they should aim to receive a reasonable amount of oocytes, they can’t drive their donors into ovarian hyper-stimulation syndrome (OHSS), as it can severely impact the quality of received oocytes.
 The use of OHSS-free protocols is a must in modern reproductive medicine.